WH0332/WH0332/README.md

-- Learning to be a FullStack Dev.
+- Learning to be a electronic engineer.
-- HTML&CSS,C C++ and python.
+- C++ and python.